sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   This object contains all the information relative to a single detected violation of stereo-chemical parameters in a planar angle width

   .. method:: GetFirstAtom()

-     Returns the first atom that defines the planar angle

-     :returns: :class:`~ost.mol.alg.UniqueAtomIndentifier`

-  .. method:: GetSecondAtom()
+              GetSecondAtom()

-     Returns the vertex atom of the planar angle

-     :returns: :class:`~ost.mol.alg.UniqueAtomIdentifier`

-  .. method:: GetThirdAtom()
+              GetThirdAtom()

-     Returns the third atom that defines the planar angle
+    :return: first / second (vertex) / third atom that defines the planar angle

-     :returns: :class:`~ost.mol.alg.UniqueAtomIdentifier`
+    :rtype:  :class:`UniqueAtomIdentifier`

   .. method:: GetAngleWidth()

-     Returns the width of the planar angle as observed in the model
+    :return: width of the planar angle (in degrees) as observed in the model

-     :returns: the angle width in degrees

   .. method:: GetAllowedRange()

-     Returns the allowed range of angle widths, according to the Engh and Huber's tabulated parameters and the tolerance threshold used when the CheckStereoChemistry function was called
+    :return: allowed range of angle widths (in degrees), according to Engh and Huber's tabulated parameters and the tolerance threshold used when the :func:`CheckStereoChemistry` function was called

-     :returns: a tuple containing the minimum and maximum allowed angle widths in degrees
+    :rtype:  :class:`tuple` (minimum and maximum)

 .. class:: ClashingDistances